 Car/Van Pool (Reason Code 267/867)

 As required for job interviews or approved activities, or for employment and training.
-May be authorized for the period up to the date of the first pay that closes TANF benefits.
+May be authorized for the period up to the date the TANF benefit closes.

 Motor Vehicle Repair (Reason Code 262/862)